 Flammulated Owl is a spring and summer resident throughout the California Sierra Nevada Mountains.
 It is the second smallest owl in North America, and smallest of the eared owls.
 Only the Elf Owl is smaller.
-It is also the most migratory owl in North America, completely leaving the US every year for its winter haunts in Southern Mexico and Guatemala.
+It is also the most migratory owl in North America.
+This owl completely leaves the US every year for its winter haunts in Southern Mexico and Guatemala.

-The Flammulated Owl is just slightly larger in size than a House Sparrow and often 30 to 40 feet high in thick pines.
+The Flammulated Owl is just slightly larger in size than a House Sparrow.
+Quite often it is 30 to 40 feet high in thick pines.
 Being dark brown in color and having a very ventriloquial call it is difficult to locate.
 The strictly nocturnal Flammulated Owl can be extremely difficult to get good looks at in the darkness of night.
-This is further complicated by the fact that he is mostly completely mute outside of about a month between mid-May and mid-June during its breeding season (which is not now).
+This is further complicated by the fact that it is almost completely mute outside of its breeding season.
+That time is not now.
+It is vocal for about a month between mid-May and mid-June.

 In past years the nearest, from here in Southern California, and one of the most reliable spots I knew of for finding fair numbers of Flammulated Owls had been Yosemite National Park.
 This spring we took two trips up to Yosemite and although we did hear Flammulated Owl we never managed to come away with good photos.
 Naturalist and author John Muir, who pushed the founding of Yosemite National Park, wrote in reference to the Flammulated Owl: